earthwave/glambie/README.md

 Pushing directly to main is prohibited.
 If you wish your work to be included, first push a separate branch to the repository and then open a Pull Request.
 All branches that have not received a commit for more than 30 days will be automatically deleted.

+Note that for security reasons related to Earthwave's servers, only approved contributors may push to this repository.

 ## Versioning and releases
 Versioning follows a simple model featuring three integers known as the major version, minor version and build number.